 Cause after logarithm the population data, at the lag phase, the logistic model always deviate from the beginning of the curve which is the period the bacteria is getting used to the environment and preparing for the exponential growth, I chose the Gompertz mod[cite]

-In this project, to capture the lag phase of the growth curves, el was chosen to capture it, while Renshaw (https://scholar.google.com/scholar?hl=zh-CN&as_sdt=0%2C5&q=.+Modelling+Biological+Populations+in+Space+and+Time.+Cambridge+Univ&btnG=) claimed that (something about lag phase),

 The data used in this project is from various published experiments with different cultures, as we know the environmental conditions such as temperature(cite), pH(cite),… (cite) is key factors could influence the growth of the bacteria, which was not considered in this article.
 This project is mainly analysing the goodness of the models by fitting in randomly data chosen from bacteria area publishes.

 Visually looking at the line representing the predicted values based on the fitted models and the actual points,